Find Your Data Science Degree

 While a data scientist works with information to find patterns and observe behavior, a data engineer is often responsible for building the infrastructure that can capture, store, and access data.
 Big data requires processing power and massive computational capabilities.
 The trend towards gathering and synthesizing data will only continue, and data engineers will build the technology needed to make data a useful tool.

 While many students are now pursuing a data science degree online, there are benefits to attending a nearby school if that is an option.
-We have a page for all 50 states outlining the local options as well as highlighting notable employers and trends specific to each state.
+We have a page for all 50 states outlining the local options in data science as well as highlighting notable employers and trends specific to each state.